Sikh History In Australia

 Keep up to date with Australian Indian History with our Latest News and Information about what is happening.
 It is always being updated with old and new stories.
 Read about how Indians lived in Australia in the past and what is happening with Australian Indian History today.
 History is ongoing and today is towmorrow's history.

-organisation that was formed on the 31st March 2012. it was formed by the following four Sikh Gurudwaras in Victoria; Sikh Community of Western Victoria Inc., Tarneit, Sri Guru Singh Sabah - The Sikh Cultural Society of Vic.
-Inc., Craigieburn, Sri Guru Nanak Satsang Sabha, Blackburn and Gurudwara Sri
+organisation that was formed on the 31 March 2012.
+It was formed by the following four Sikh Gurudwaras in Victoria; Sikh community of Western Victoria Inc., Tarneit, Sri Guru Singh Sabah - The Sikh Cultural Society of Vic.
+Inc., Craigieburn, Sri Guru Nanak Satsang Sabha, Blackburn, and Gurudwara Sri

 Victoria at the beginning of the twentieth century.
-The Premiere of this play was launched at La Trobe University, Bundoora, Victoria by the Vice Chancellor Emeritus Professor Nancy Millis AC.
+The Premiere of this play was launched at La Trobe University Bundoora, Victoria, by Vice chancellor Emeritus Professor Nancy Millis AC.
 The play then travelled extensively throughout Victoria.

 The whereabouts of Pooran's ashes were uncovered by Len Kenna and Crystal Jordan during their research.
 They infored the Indian Community in Australia and this ensured the return of Pooran's ashes to his family and village in India in 2010, where the appropriate ceremonywas performed for Pooran.
-The Exhibition was taken by Len Kenna and Crystal Jordan to Pooran's village at Bilga, Uppal Bhopa, Punjab, India.
-Len Kenna and Crystal Jordan were contacted by Arwinder Pal Singh from the Werribee Gurudwara at Tarneit, Victoria during late 2010.
-He asked us to tour Australia with Public Speaking Tour with the Australian Indian Historical Photographic Exhibition.
-Len and Crystal then toured Victoria and then with the help of Baljinder Nanda took the Exhibition to Sydney.
-In March 2012 the Australian Indian Historical Society was formed with the help of Rajinder Minhas and this enabled the Exhibition to continue to tour Eastern Australia.
+The Exhibition was taken by Len and Crystal to Pooran's village at Bilga, Uppal Bhopa, Punjab, India.
+Len and Crystal were contacted by Arwinder Pal Singh from the Werribee Gurudwara, Tarneit, Victoria during late 2010.
+He requested that Len and Crystal tour Australia with a Public Speaking Tour with the Australian Indian Historical Photographic Exhibition.

+After touring Victoria Len and Crystal were helped by Baljinder Nanda Singh to take the tour to Sydney New South Wales.
+In March 2012 the Australian Indian Historical Society Inc. was formed and this enabled the Exhibition to continue to tour Eastern Australia.
 The Exhibition now printed onto six Banners is easy to erect at any venue.
 A selection of this Exhibition and history curated by Len and Crystal is now on display at the Australian Sikh Heritiage Museum Woolgoogla.